Overview of Sexual Communication

 - Counseling Services Your campus resource for free, confidential and professional counseling services addressing relationships, sexuality and much more.
 CAPS staff also makes referrals to local therapists for those seeking longer-term therapy.

-- Campus Violence and Prevention Program (CVPP) If you or someone you know has been a victim of sexual violence or assault, CVPP is a free, confidential on-campus resource that can offer support and guidance during times of trauma.
+- Center for Advocacy, Resources and Education (CARE) If you or someone you know has been a victim of sexual violence or assault, CVPP is a free, confidential on-campus resource that can offer support and guidance during times of trauma.

 - UC Davis Lesbian Gay Bisexual Transgender Queer Intersex Asexual (LGBTQIA) Resource Center The LGBTQIA Resource Center offers a welcoming environment with information and resources for sexual minorities on campus.